OfirDotan/ARPSpoofing/README.md

   sudo sysctl -w net.ipv4.ip_forward=1
   ```

+## **Disclaimer**
-**Disclaimer**: This project is for educational purposes only!
+ This project is for educational purposes only!
 Unauthorized use or attacks on networks are illegal and unethical.